ScotGovAnalysis/git_veda2_guidance/01_initialise_repo.md

+# Initialise a TIMES model as a git repo

 Alice is working on a TIMES model and will use git version control.
 The model files are contained in a folder called ``times_model''.

 Alice needs to initialise times_model as a git repository, add the model files to the repository, and setup a remote repository on GitHub.